 The planning phase includes data collection and analysis, an understanding of who will occupy what space, how the space is utilized, and document management.
 Document management involves project drawings, historic archived records of plans, and renovation work—basically, all documents related to a project.

 Aside from documentation, the other side of planning is more interactive.
 The campus/facility planning role involves programming, working to understand how the space was used previously, the current status of the space, and what the future plan is for the space.
-Programming, the foundation for the design effort, is essential to informing the design aesthetics.
+Programming, the foundation for the design effort, is essential to informing design aesthetics.

 Even after a project has been planned, sent off to construction, built and completed, planning is involved in data collection, with an inventory of each space being documented every three years.
 Data collection of floor plans is ongoing because many changes that occur do not result in renovations.
 Once gathered, this information is widely used throughout the University.
 Grant contract accounting uses information to track grant progress and overhead.
-Operations & Services uses it for energy management of buildings.
+Facilities Management & Operations uses it for energy management of buildings.
 Environmental Health & Safety collects floor plan data for its records.
 Information Services & Technology uses the data to map its networks.